RichardKnop/machinery/README.md

 First Steps
 ===========

-First, you will need to add the Machinery library to your $GOPATH/src:
+Add the Machinery library to your $GOPATH/src:

 ```
 $ go get github.com/RichardKnop/machinery
 ```

 First, you will need to define some tasks.
 Look at sample tasks in examples/tasks/tasks.go to see few examples.

 Second, you will need to launch a worker process: